peterdemin-pdp/pdp/src/sections/register.md

 Sign Up for Early Access!

-Get notified when we go live!
+Get notified when we go live.